Certificate in Foundations of Peace Education

 -

-A baccalaureate degree from an accredited four-year institution
+A baccalaureate degree from an accredited college or university

 -

-A well-written statement of purpose describing the student’s background and goals as well as the importance of the degree in achieving those goals
+A well-written statement of purpose describing your background and goals as well as the importance of this certificate program in achieving those goals

 -

-Two letters of recommendation regarding the prospective student's potential for doing graduate level work.
-Letters should be recommendations from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about the applicant’s ability to engage in graduate work in the desired program
+Two letters of recommendation regarding your potential for doing graduate level work.
+Letters should be recommendations from professionals such as an undergraduate major advisor, current employer, school principal or others who are knowledgeable about your ability to engage in graduate work in this certificate program

 The certificate program has selective admissions and may admit a limited number of students.
 Thus, meeting all formal criteria does not guarantee admission.